 You have to be reasonably fit for the challenge, however mental stamina and an appetite for outdoor adventure is just as important.
 As you might expect, the more you put into the day the more you’ll get out of it, and being fit will definitely give you an advantage on race day.
 All challenges will be completed as a team and working well together will be more beneficial than being the fittest and strongest individual.
 Have a read of our Training Guide for tips on getting fit and ready for event day.

 The Race to Respond is not a mud run, however the course has areas where you will get wet.
 We would advise you not to wear your best gear that you wouldn’t want to get dirty, but our challenge is more about dealing with emergency situations than getting wet and muddy.

 What should I wear?

-Our humanitarian workers would always wear long sleeves and leggings/trousers as they don’t know what situations they might face, they would always wear something they don’t mind getting muddy and that they can move easily in.
-We will provide you with their advice of what you should wear and bring once you have signed up, but don’t worry, it won’t be anything unusual so you should have it all already.
+Our humanitarian workers would always wear long sleeves and leggings/trousers as they don’t know what situations they might face; they would always wear something they don’t mind getting muddy and that they can move easily in.
+We will provide you with advice on what you should wear and bring once you have signed up, but don’t worry, it won’t be anything you're not already likely to have.

 You will not be permitted to take part in open toe shoes, so please wear trainers that you are happy to get dirty.